Incident Response

 net user username /add

-After you create a new user, you can see below that 4720 event is created and you can also see the account name.
+After you create a new user, you can see below that the 4720 event is created, and you can also view the account name.

 Event ID 4722